Game Show Island, Island Flash-backs, Mocktropica Island, Uncategorized

 Are you wondering why the Poptropica map doesn’t have more islands than it does?
 If you’re an older player, you may recall a time when Poptropica had wayyy more islands on the map—more than 40, even!
 Where did they all go, and how can you play them again?

-The hottest solution for accessing the classic islands you can try is idk’s curation on Flashpoint, the Flash game preservation project.
-You can find instructions for Windows computers 🪟 in this Reddit guide.
+The hottest solution for accessing the classic islands is with Flashpoint, the Flash game preservation project.
+You can find instructions for Windows computers 🪟 in this guide by Light and Prof Robin.

 For Mac 🍎 users, follow this guide to download Flashpoint, then this guide to download the files for old Poptropica.
 Keep in mind that Flashpoint for Mac may take a while to download and require more troubleshooting, particularly if running on a newer MacOS or device.